lemniscate8/birds-of-a-feather/README.md

 Birds-of-a-feather is a agent based simulation.
 It allows you to specify the behavior of classes of agents and lets you explore how they interact with each other in a 2D environment.

 ### Installation
-To use this software simply download the repository and open the index file in your browser of choice.
-At some point would like to get this hosted so that it is simple to use, but right now I haven't had the time.
+To use this software simply download the repository and open the `index.html` file in your browser of choice.

 ### Usage
 The birds-of-a-feather simulation has four main sections